bluecamel/wallace/README.md

 ## What do?

 Wallace generates a BIP39 phrase and BIP32 seed.
 It then generates the corresponding key pair and a number of derived Ethereum addresses.
 If any of the addresses has a balance or a transaction count, it freaks right the fuck out, beeps, and exits.
+Otherwise, it keeps generating keys and checking addresses until you kill it.

 ## Ethereum Node